Can Austin stay weird despite the bombs that keep exploding?

 Ken Herman, an Austin American-Statesman columnist with a wickedly dry wit who has lived in the city since 1979 except for five years when he worked in Washington, puzzled over the question of why.

 "There's a lot of new people who come to town, and maybe they're not accepted in for some reason — although this is a fairly accepting community, even if you're from California," Herman said.
 "It could be someone who says, 'Austin isn't what it used to be.'
 Who knows?
-That's what so diabolical about this."
+That's what's so diabolical about this."

 Austin has endured dark times before.
 It was still a sleepy college town in August 1966, when Marine-trained sniper Charles Whitman climbed to the observation deck of a clock tower on the University of Texas campus and opened fire in an attack that introduced Americans to the idea of a mass shooting.